Solar radiation definition: it is the energy emitted by the Sun in interplanetary space.

 We have to bear in mind that solar radiation is not the same everywhere.
 For example, tropical areas receive the most solar radiation because the Sun's rays are nearly perpendicular to the Earth's surface.

-Why is solar radiation necessary?
+Why is solar radiation important?

 How does solar radiation affect health?